 "And now that I know I can live a healthy life without consuming animal products, why would I continue to do it?"

 I knew a superficial amount about factory farming and knew consuming these products couldn't possibly be healthy.
 Not wanting to support those industries, I tried finding free range, cage-free, and organic meat and eggs (a stage I now know is very common among pre-vegans).
 But as I explored these more "humane" products, nothing was making sense.
-It felt disingenuous, too hard, too expensive, and pretty elitist, honestly.
+It felt disingenuous, too hard, too expensive, and pretty elitist, to be honest.
 In my heart, I knew it wasn't the logical answer to my dilemma.
 I didn't want to hurt animals anymore.

-Finally making the connection…
+Finally making the connection

 As Mark and I perused the menu at Great Dane Brewpub, I noticed a veggie burger option, which was probably a frozen Boca patty (but cost the same amount as the grass-fed beef burgers they were so proudly pushing).
-For us, people who considered ourselves foodies, the obvious thing to do was to order their specialty burger.
+For us, self-proclaimed foodies, the obvious thing to do was to order their specialty burger.
 But I'd just had that moment of truth in the car!

 Just like that, I had the permission, support, and encouragement I needed to make that singular decision that ended up changing our lives forever.

 Initially Mark said he planned to continue to eat animal products, but my excitement while reading The China Study piqued his interest.
 Soon he was reading it, and as a medical professional, The China Study caused him to go vegan overnight.
+No kidding!
 My Wisconsin-born, Strong Man Competition-loving, Ben & Jerry's-eating, cheese-addicted husband dumped animal products like radioactive waste.
 And we've never looked back.

 And in complete honesty, I've never once felt silly or insecure about it since, not around extended family, friends, strangers, co-workers, no one.
 As humans, we know how strongly we desire to fit in.
 I truly believe more people would arrive at the same truth Mark and I did and feel encouraged to eliminate animal products from their diets if there was just that one supportive person, that one empowered moment, a window in time where we see exactly how simple and possible it can be.

 Thankfully, SO much has changed in the past several years regarding the public's knowledge about veganism and the availability of vegan products in stores and restaurants.
 More and more companies view the certified vegan label as a selling point and are adding it to their packaging, big-time investors are backing plant meat products, and chain restaurants and stores are adding more vegan items every day.

 Random things about me:

 Food-wise, here are some things you should know about me: I love things made from corn, like tortilla chips, cornbread, corn muffins (are they simply cornbread but in different form?), and polenta.
-I'm also a huge fan of cold+creamy+sweet foods like yogurt, pudding, ice cream, smoothies, etc. But I also LOVE crunchy foods like raw carrots, nuts, chips and crackers.
+I'm also a huge fan of cold+creamy+sweet foods like yogurt, pudding, ice cream, smoothies, etc. I also LOVE crunchy foods like raw carrots, nuts, chips and crackers.
 And thanks to four years working in the craft beer industry, I know a decent amount about beer.
 Cheers, friends!